Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 \subsubsection{Type of intervention}

 The policies examined in this report also vary in terms of the type of policy measure and the degree to which software reuse through OSS is prescribed.
-In a first group of countries, government intervention pertaining to OSS mainly takes the form of high-level endorsements within policy documents of a more general nature.
-Examples include Colombia, which in its 2018-2022 and 2022-2026 National Development Plans~\citep{columbiagov2018nationaldevplan, columbiagov2022nationaldevplan} mentions the promotion of OSS.
-Similarly, recent government programs in Finland~\citep{finnishgov2019govactionplan} and Luxembourg~\citep{luxgov2018policy} have outlined the intention of the administration to encourage OSS uptake, but these commitments have not, to a significant degree, been translated into concrete guidance documents or specific policies at the national level.
+In a first group of countries, government intervention regarding OSS mainly takes the form of high-level endorsements in policy documents of a more general nature.
+Examples include Colombia, which in its 2018-2022 and 2022-2026 National Development Plans~\cite{columbiagov2018nationaldevplan, columbiagov2022nationaldevplan} mentions promoting OSS.
+Similarly, recent government programs in Finland~\cite{finnishgov2019govactionplan} and Luxembourg~\cite{luxgov2018policy} have outlined the administration's intention to encourage OSS uptake, but these commitments have not, to a significant degree, been translated into concrete guidance documents or specific national-level policies.

-A second distinct group comprises countries where explicit OSS advisory policies have been adopted.
+A second distinct group comprises countries that have adopted explicit OSS advisory policies.
 These policies recommend considering, comparing, and evaluating OSS on an equal footing with proprietary alternatives in acquisition and procurement policies (inbound context) and as a mechanism for releasing and reusing software developed with public funds (outbound context).
-Notable examples include Denmark~\citep{danishgov2022vejledning} and Iceland~\citep{icelandgov2021inboundoutbound} where advisory policies encourage the adoption of OSS for both (re)use and release of public software.
+Notable examples include Denmark~\cite{danishgov2022vejledning} and Iceland~\cite{icelandgov2021inboundoutbound}, where advisory policies encourage the adoption of OSS for both (re)use and release of public software.

 Lastly, a distinct group of policies explicitly expresses a preference for OSS.
-In the inbound context, these policies prescribe that OSS should be chosen before other alternatives unless special circumstances apply in the acquisition and procurement process.
+In the inbound context, these policies require that OSS be selected before other alternatives unless special circumstances apply during the acquisition and procurement process.
 In the outbound context, the preference is for releasing public sector software as OSS by default, unless specific considerations, such as security or confidentiality, dictate otherwise.